albams5/mobee-nextjs/README.md

 ## 🤳Features

 - 👌Rate your favorite movies and easily access them later.
 Did you change your mind about one of them?
 You can edit or delete them.
-- 📱Intuitive and user-friendly interface designed for mobile devices.
+- 📱Intuitive, responsive and user-friendly interface designed for mobile devices, tablet(>800px) and laptop (>1200px).
 - ⚙️Developed using modern technologies such as NextJs, TypeScript and Auth0.
 - 📫Incorporates React Hot Toast for instant and appealing notifications.
 - 📍Multiple Pages: